solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/docs/workshop/docs/02-Setup/1-Provision-And-Setup/00-Install-Software.md

     az extension add -n ml
     ```

-4. Install Azure Developer CLI by following the instructions for your OS at <https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/install-azd>.
+4. Install or upgrade Azure Developer CLI to the latest version by following the instructions for your OS at <https://learn.microsoft.com/azure/developer/azure-developer-cli/install-azd>.

+    !!! info "Update to latest version of Azure Developer CLI"

+        If you already have the Azure Developer CLI installed, you'll need to be sure to upgrade to the latest version.
+This guide required v1.12 or greater.

 5. Execute the following command from a terminal prompt to verify the tools were installed: